michaelfranzl/rpi23-gen-image/README.md

 #### WLAN (RPi3 only)

 If `ENABLE_WIRELESS` was set to `true` during install, the WLAN interface should be detected.
 Inspect if `lsmod` lists the module `brcmfmac`.
 Also check if `networkctl` lists `wlan0`.
-It *should* be straighrforward from here to set up a wireless network connection.
+It *should* be straightforward from here to set up a wireless network connection.